rurban/perl-hash-stats/README.md

 This is the average case.
 Worst cases can be produced by guessing the random hash seed from leakage of sorting order (unsorted keys in JSON, YAML, RSS interfaces, or such), (_or even fooling with the ENV or process memory_), and then creating colliding keys, which would lead to exponential time DOS attacks with linear time attack costs.
-[RT #22371](https://rt.perl.org/Public/Bug/Display.html?id=22371)
+[RT #22371](https://rt.perl.org/Public/Bug/Display.html?id=22371) and ["Denial of Service via Algorithmic Complexity Attacks", S Crosby, D Wallach,m Rice 1993](http://www.rootsecure.net/content/downloads/pdf/dos_via_algorithmic_complexity_attack.pdf).
 Long running perl processes with publicly exposed sorting order and input acceptance of hash keys should really be avoided without proper countermeasures.
 PHP e.g. does MAX\_POST\_SIZE.
-Perl and similar dynamic languages really need to improve their collision algorithm, and choose a combination of fast and good enough hash function.
+How to get the private random seed is e.g. described in ["REMOTE ALGORITHMIC COMPLEXITY ATTACKS AGAINST RANDOMIZED HASH TABLES", N Bar-Yosef, A Wool - 2009 - Springer](https://www.eng.tau.ac.il/~yash/C2_039_Wool.pdf) Perl and similar dynamic languages really need to improve their collision algorithm, and choose a combination of fast and good enough hash function.
 None of this is currently implemented.
+Most technical papers accept degeneration into linear search for bucket collisions as is.
+Notably e.g. even the Linux kernel [F. Weimer, “Algorithmic complexity attacks and the linux networking code”, May 2003](http://www.enyo.de/fw/security/notes/linux-dst-cache-dos.html).
+DJB's DNS server has an explicit check for "hash flooding" attempts.

 For city there currently exists a simple universal function to easily create collisions per seed.
 Note that this exists for every hash function, just encode your hash SAT solver-friendly and look at the generated model.
 It is even incredibly simple if you calculate only the needed last bits dependent on the hash table size (8-15 bits).
 So striking out city for such security claims does not hold.
-The code is just not out yet, and the costs for some slower hash functions might be too high.
+The code is just not out yet, and the costs for some slower (cryptographically secure) hash functions might be too high.

 See [blogs.perl.org: statistics-for-perl-hash-tables](http://blogs.perl.org/users/rurban/2014/04/statistics-for-perl-hash-tables.html) for a more detailled description.